Here I will be reviewing the Callaway XR iron, which was a Hot List Gold Medal Winner for Golf Digest in 2015.

 What are the reviews like?

-Overview and Features
+Overview & Features

-This technology effectively improves clubface flexing, as well as distance (ball speed), feel and performance all across the face — this means that off-center strikes, such as hitting low on the face, will produce better results.
+This technology effectively improves clubface flexing, as well as distance (ball speed), feel and performance all across the face, meaning that off-center strikes, such as hitting low on the face, will produce better results.

-XR irons have a low center of gravity (CG) and a higher moment of inertia (MOI), which increases the ability of the clubface to flex and twist and thus provide additional ball speed.
+XR irons have a low center of gravity (CG) and a higher moment of inertia (MOI), which reduces the ability of the clubface to flex and twist and thus provide additional ball speed.

 Those interested can find the iron specifications below.

 |Name||Loft||Length (men)||Length (women)||Lie||Offset|